top of page

 Project Costs

-Initial cost estimate has come in at $5.5 Million for the building cost only.
-A more detailed cost estimates will be completed once initial schematics have begun.
+Initial cost estimate has come in at $10.9 Million for the building cost only.

 IMPACT